 For some of the above-mentioned modes, great attention is directed to working DX, i.e. contacting stations in far-away countries and territories.
 Ragchew contacts are nevertheless very much and always welcome.

-The picture below shows the two working positions A and B of the station:
+The picture below shows the complete station:

 Working position A consists of a YAESU FT-1000MP Mark-V and a veteran YAESU FT-1000D transceiver, each one delivering a power output of about 200 watts.
 The Mark-V is preferably used for CW, the digimodes, FSK-RTTY, and SSTV in connection with a microHAM microKEYER II (which operates an external sound card and the WinKeyer by K1EL, completed by a KENT twin-paddle).
 The FT-1000D (equipped with all available filters) is the working horse for mainly SSB and in some cases (e. g. contests) also CW.
 As the CW output of the microKEYER II has been made switchable, it can be used for both transceivers.
-In 2011, new filters (500 and 250 Hz) for the second and third IF had been installed to make the FT-1000MP Mark V more selective and, thus, more efficient for DJ2PJ's most-frequented modes CW and RTTY.
+New filters (500 and 250 Hz) for the second and third IF had been installed to make the FT-1000MP Mark V more selective and, thus, more efficient for DJ2PJ's most-frequented modes CW and RTTY.

 Working position B provides an ICOM IC-746, which, in addition to the shortwave bands, also covers 50 and 144 MHz, and a KENWOOD TS-60 all-mode 50-MHz transceiver (only used on DXpeditions).
 CW and FSK-RTTY is realised by another microHAM microKEYER II.
-Preparations have been made to use the Digimodes, especially JT65 and SIM31, also on VHF.

 As adequate switching for the PTT and ALC lines is provided, each of the three shortwave transceivers can have its RF-power amplified by a single-valve (3CX1200A7) AMERITRON AL-1200 linear, set to deliver some 600 watts output in CW and SSB or 400 watts in RTTY, while a driving power of less than 20 watts is applied.
 The linear amplifier is fired up, however, for less than 1% of contacts made.
 As for the digimodes, the power rarely exceeds 50 watts.
 It belongs to the station philosophy of DJ2PJ to never use any excessive power, except in extraordinary pile-up situations and the like.
 In the great majority of cases, the RF-signal is fed through the amplifier ("barefoot operation") and makes its way to, mostly through, a MFJ-989C Versa Tuner V which also serves as antenna selector and dummy load.
 Its antenna tuning facilities are only made use of should the standing-wave ratio (SWR) become critical (band edges and the like).